-- 1. From Start, select Control Center then Recovery Management. - 2.
-Select the Backup tab and click Get started for Backup wireless and LAN drivers.
-Choose a folder to save your drivers and select OK.
+- 1. From Start, select Control Center in all apps list then Recovery Management. - Select the Backup tab and click Get started for Backup wireless and LAN drivers.
+Choose a folder to save your drivers and select OK. - 3.
+You will be shown the backup progress on the screen.